Categories

 1. Point Nemo: The Most Remote Point on Earth

 The most remote point and farthest away from the rest of humanity that you can likely ever achieve is Point Nemo.
 It is in the middle of the South Pacific Ocean.
-It is actually the remotest place from any human civilization you can find on Earth.
-Also called the “Oceanic Pole of Inaccessibility”, Point Nemo lies at least 2,688 km (1,670 mi) from the nearest land.
+It is the remotest place from any human civilization you can find on Earth.
+Also called the “Oceanic Pole of Inaccessibility”, Point Nemo lies at least 2,688 km (1,670 miles) from the nearest land.
 Its remoteness is the reason why NASA uses the point as its “spacecraft cemetery“.

 Point Nemo location

 Most remote places on Earth: Point Nemo location in the South Pacific Ocean.
-It lies at least 2,688 km (1,670 mi) from the nearest land.
+It lies at least 2,688 km (1,670 miles) from the nearest land.
 It is also called the “Oceanic pole of inaccessibility”.
 Point Nemo, Latin for “no one” is also a reference to Jules Verne’s Captain Nemo, a fictional character who appears in two of Verne’s novels, Twenty Thousand Leagues Under the Sea (1870) and The Mysterious Island (1874), and makes a cameo appearance in Verne’s play Journey Through the Impossible (1882).
 Its remoteness is the reason why NASA uses the point as its “spacecraft cemetery”.

 If you were at this point sitting in a boat alone, the closest other humans to you would actually be the astronauts aboard the International Space Station as they occasionally orbit the Earth above Point Nemo.
-The ISS orbits the Earth with an average distance of 408 kilometers (254 mi) (see notes 2).
+The ISS orbits the Earth with an average distance of 408 kilometers (254 miles) (see notes 2).

 Notes

-1. A Historic Site or Monument (HSM) is a protected location of historic interest on the continent of Antarctica, or on its adjacent islands.
+1. A Historic Site or Monument (HSM) is a protected location of historic interest on the continent of Antarctica or on its adjacent islands.

 Sources